Kevin8428/Kevin8428.github.io/project1/README.md

 player and the dealer.
 Both people start with equal chips and the game is won/lost when either person loses/collects all the chips.

-At the window.onload event listeners connect the cards, hit, clear and dealer cards functions to the viewed buttons.

 My scope was to build two entities within the DOM where player cards, chips and current hand score can be stored.